The 14 Best Beaches Near Merida, Mexico: Distances, Map + Local Tips

 If you love roughing it, you can also camp on the beach for an extra 150 MXN per person.
 I would personally stay in a hotel, but you have this option too.

-If you are staying in the area and you love to explore the natural treasures, you may want to stretch a bit to Dzilam de Bravo.
-It’s only 30 minutes drive from Sancrisanto, after Santa Clar,a another small fishing town on the Yucatan coast.
+If you are staying in the area and you love to explore natural treasures, you may want to stretch a bit to Dzilam de Bravo.
+It’s only a 30-minute drive from San Crisanto, right after Santa Clara.

 Make sure you check out the beautiful Yucatan Hacienda San Francisco de Tzacalha.
-If you want to spend the night in the area, staying in one of the ancient Yucatan Haciendas is a magical experience.
+If you want to spend the night in the area, staying in one of the ancient Yucatan haciendas is an experience in itself.
 Otherwise, you can just pay a visit and ask for a tour of the hacienda.

-I wrote a huge guide about El Cuyo because it deserves its own place 🙂
+I wrote a complete guide about El Cuyo because it deserves its own post 🙂